-Our Wills and Probate Dispute Resolution Solicitors are extremely successful and busy because this is exactly how we operate.
+Our specialist Wills and Probate Dispute Resolution Solicitors in Coventry and Warwickshire are extremely successful and busy because this is exactly how we operate.
 We advise and represent individuals, families, and Executors in Coventry and Warwickshire who need to resolve a Will or Probate-related dispute.
 Our team has a robust reputation for combining compassion with firmness to ensure arguments are resolved quickly and cost-effectively.

-We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective Wills and Probate dispute advice and representation.
-Our many years of experience means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Forensic Accountants, Industry Experts, Insolvency Professionals, and Surveyors who can bring additional support to our Civil Litigation Department if required.
+Based in our Coventry city centre offices, we are a diverse, multi-lingual law firm based in the heart of Coventry and our solicitors use best-in-class technology to provide clients with streamlined, modern, and highly effective Wills and Probate dispute advice and representation.
+Our many years of experience means we have a robust reputation for excellence with the UK’s best Barristers and King’s Counsel, Forensic Accountants, Industry Experts, Insolvency Professionals, and Surveyors who can bring additional support to our Civil Litigation Department if required.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses.

 What are the grounds on which a Will can be challenged?